sergiusz-x/discord-webcam-bot/README.md

 # 📷 Discord Webcam Bot 📷

 This project allows you to send photos from your USB webcam to Discord.
+It also allows to take interval photos every x seconds.
 Personally, I use it to watch my 🐇 when I'm away from home.

 ## 📔 Requirements 📔